Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 - Whenever they complete a loop in a single turn, create the _swirling vortex_ ground effect on all tiles that made up the loop and are contained within it
   - When a loop is created, they must pick and mark a central tile.
 Central tiles cannot be on the edge of the loop.
   - These tiles are difficult terrain.
-  - When this ground effect is triggered, make a Prowess attack against the triggering creature.
+  - When this ground effect is triggered, make a special attack against Prowess against the triggering creature.
 If you hit, deal 2d6 + 2 \* Presence water damage and pull the creature hit up to 3 tiles towards the central tile for that loop.

 <div class="infobox">